musdev13/WinMus/README.md

 # WinMus
-WinMus is the utility to make some basic stuff easily
+WinMus is the utility to make some basic stuff easily, and it's so useless.

 It's **NOT** ready.
 I just started to code this stuff, and **all of my code is just a big joke**.